 What is a qualified first aider?

 To become a qualified first aider, your chosen employees will need to complete the proper process.
-The most important part of this being the training they undertake.
+The most important part of this is the training they undertake.

 Additionally, first aid at work certificates only last for three years.
 This means to comply with the 1981 first aid regulations, your chosen employees will need to complete a half-day refresher before their certification runs out.